 - Birmingham-routed orders that hit customs friction generate refunds, which destroy unit economics retroactively

 The way to actually see this is to track shipping cost per order against product price per order, broken down by destination country, on a weekly cadence.
-That's the kind of question Victor answers against your live order data — "What did shipping to Switzerland cost me last week as a percent of revenue, and how does that compare to Germany?" — without you building a spreadsheet.
+That's the kind of question Victor answers against your live Printful and Shopify order data — "What did shipping to Switzerland cost me last week as a percent of revenue, and how does that compare to Germany?" — without you building a spreadsheet.

 FAQs